mjonasz/wireless-sensors/README.md

 # Wireless sensors

-## Reading BMP280/BME280
+## Reading BME280 (temperature, humidity, pressure)

-Reading will be done using i2c protocol.
+Reading will be done using spi protocol.
 Sensing interval should be about 1/min.

 * BST-BME280_DS001-10.pdf
-* BST-BMP280-DS001-11.pdf
-* msp430_i2c.pdf

-## Communication
+## Wireless communication

 Communication will be done using 433MHz raw transmitter with Manchester encoding at MCU level.